 Update 2022: The estate agent business model has changed a lot over the last few years with more and more online agents popping up.
 In an effort to remain competitive, traditional agents have been lowering their fees, on average, every year since 2017.

-According to recent surveys by Home Moving Trends, estate agent fees are now falling by between 0.1% and 0.15% every year.
+According to a survey by Home Moving Trends, estate agent fees are now falling by between 0.1% and 0.15% every year.

-As regular visitors to our website will know, we love to research the prices being charged by businesses and tradespeople for home improvement projects in the UK and on this page, we’ll look at estate agents and how much they charge.
+As regular visitors to our website will know, we love to research the prices being charged by businesses and tradespeople in the UK and on this page, we’ll look at estate agents and how much they charge.

 How Much Do You Think an Estate Agent Will Charge?

 One of the most popular features of our site is our polls and questionnaires – we love asking our readers how much they think certain projects or services will cost.

 Can you answer the question below?

 How much do you think an estate agent will charge to sell an average priced home?